 • Be consistent, even on weekends — shifting your bedtime by more than an hour disrupts the circadian rhythm

-• Disconnect at least 1 hour before bedtime: blue light from screens inhibits melatonin secretion
+• Disconnect at least 1 hour before bedtime: blue light from screens hinders melatonin secretion

 • Favor calm activities; avoid intense sports and stimulating series after 8 PM